mosra/m.css/doc/doxygen.rst

     It may work reasonably well with older versions, but I can't guarantee that.
 Upgrade to the latest version to have the best experience.

-    Some features depend on patches that are not yet integrated in Doxygen, in that case the documentation mentions which revision to use or which patch you need to apply.
+    Some features depend on newer versions or patches that are not yet integrated in Doxygen, in that case the documentation mentions which revision to use or which patch you need to apply.

 The base is contained in a single Python script and related style/template files, for advanced features such as math rendering it'll make use of internals